 Offer me that deathless death, good God let me give you my life

-Note: Because this is mostly a guitar song, there are many power chords, like F5 for example, which means you play just the root and 5th of the chord.
+Note: Because this is primarily a guitar song, there are many power chords, like F5 for example, which means you play just the root and 5th of the chord.
+Talk about an easy piano chord!

 Passionate Pop EDM

-From the soundtrack of “Hunger Games: Catching Fire”, “Elastic Heart” is a pop song from Australian artist Sia.
-It’s groovy, especially dominant in the chorus, and it translates well on the piano.
+From the soundtrack of “Hunger Games: Catching Fire,” “Elastic Heart” is a pop song from Australian artist Sia.
+It’s groovy, especially dominant in the chorus, and it translates well into an easy keyboard pop song.
 I encourage you to really groove in this song and try to be “in the moment,” because it’s very powerful!

 Key of C